 How to Make Raspberry Buttercream Frosting

-Then we gently boil the raspberry puree for a good 10-20 minutes to remove excess water.
+Then we gently boil the raspberry puree for a good 20-30 minutes to remove excess water.
 When it’s done, you should end up with about 3-4 tablespoons of thick raspberry sauce that has a consistency like jam.
 The more you reduce the raspberry puree, the thicker and more pipe-able your frosting will be.
 Below you can see the puree before and after it’s boiled down.
+Note: If using frozen berries, it will take longer to boil down.

 After we’ve made the raspberry puree and reduced it to a thick jam-like consistency, making the frosting is like your typical buttercream.